hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment_example.rst

 increases privacy and lets you ensure availability of your app independent of availability of the global domain.

-To do so, first stop all existing Canton and Coin processes you had running.
+To do so, first stop all existing Canton and Amulet processes you had running.

 First, start the splitwell domain ::